‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 [ SPOILERS ]

-An apt pin in the Bond map, those first day at school nerves, a quiet pride the golden boy is returning, a remembrance of less globally well trodden locales, a new talent-heavy cast, a return of a supporting family, a promising premise, a youthful beat and a job to do… BOND IS BACK!
+An apt pin in the Bond map, those first day at school nerves and tech glitches, a quiet pride the golden boy is returning, a remembrance of less globally well trodden locales, a new talent-heavy cast, a return of a supporting family, a promising premise, a youthful beat and a job to do… BOND IS BACK!

 EXT.
 THE FLEMING VILLA LAWNS.
 JAMAICA - DAY